PumingFang/pumingfang.github.io/_pages/about.md

 ---

 ## About me
-I'm a Ph.D. student working with [Prof. Tilman Wolf](http://www.ecs.umass.edu/ece/wolf/) at the [University of Massachusetts Amherst](https://www.umass.edu/).
-My research is in the areas of computer networks and machine learning.
-Prior to joining UMass, I obtained my master’s degree from the [Technical University of Munich](https://www.tum.de/en/) in Germany, advised by [Prof. Thomas Eibert](https://www.ei.tum.de/en/hft/people/professors/prof-dr-ing-thomas-eibert/prof-dr-ing-thomas-eibert/).
+Puming Fang is a Ph.D. student working with [Prof. Tilman Wolf](http://www.ecs.umass.edu/ece/wolf/) at the [University of Massachusetts Amherst](https://www.umass.edu/).
+His research is in the areas of computer networks and machine learning.
+Prior to joining UMass, he obtained his master’s degree from the [Technical University of Munich](https://www.tum.de/en/) in Germany, advised by [Prof. Thomas Eibert](https://www.ei.tum.de/en/hft/people/professors/prof-dr-ing-thomas-eibert/prof-dr-ing-thomas-eibert/).

-## News
-* **[05/2021]** I was selected to receive 2021 ECE Outstanding TA Award.
-* **[03/2021]** I will join Qualcomm as an intern this summer.
-* **[01/2021]** Our work on "Enabling Virtual Network Functions in Named Data Networking" will be published in IEEE INFOCOM WKSHPS: GI 2021.

 ## Publications
 * **Enabling Virtual Network Functions in Named Data Networking**